COVID-19 Mowglis Parent, Camper, Staff, and Alumni Information Center

 In light of COVID, what is the current pay date and cancellation policy?

-In the event that Mowglis does not operate due to COVID-19, summer camp families have the option to roll tuition to next year or donate it to the Mowglis annual fund, scholarship fund, or endowment.
+As Mowglis will not operate for the summer of 2020, due to COVID-19, summer camp families have the option to roll tuition to next year or donate it to the Mowglis annual fund, scholarship fund, or endowment.
 Many folks are being extraordinarily generous right now – a real testament to how important this institution is to so many.
 We are a nonprofit organization and rely on the generosity of the Pack to keep the Mowglis campfire burning bright.
 Thank you for believing in the mission of Mowglis!

-If Mowglis does not run this summer, what will happen to campers in the 2020 Den?
+Since Mowglis will not run this summer, what will happen to campers in the 2020 Den?

-If COVID-19 does not allow the pack to physically reunite in 2020, we are committed to providing what WAS going to be 2020 in 2021 for all campers.
-We will provide additional information as we understand more.
-Just to be clear, if we are unable to open in 2020, all 2020 campers are eligible to return in 2021, regardless of age or grade in school.
+Seeing as COVID-19 does not allow the pack to physically reunite in 2020, we are committed to providing what WAS going to be 2020 in 2021 for all campers.
+All 2020 campers are eligible to return in 2021, regardless of age or grade in school.
 The summer of 2021 will be epic!

 How is the Board of Trustees managing this process?